rehtsira/One-Command/README.md

 ---
 <b> To get started: </b>
-Either execute *env_setup.sh* bash script execute permission to install QEMU/KVM for virtualization along with Ansible or use your own virtual machine manager (VMWare, Hyper-V, VirtualBox).
+Either execute *env_setup.sh* bash script with execute permission to install QEMU/KVM for virtualization along with Ansible or use your own virtual machine manager (VMWare, Hyper-V, VirtualBox).
 Use an Ubuntu ISO and proceed with the installation process.
 Once that is complete, establish SSH between the host and remote server by creating an SSH key.

 From the Ansible host:
 `ssh-keygen -t rsa` (Press enter twice)